TheOneAndOnlySpartan/EnhancedEmeralds-fabric-1.19/README.md

 You still have transparent exp orbs, but 3 tiers!

-And also Charged Emeralds that look like normal Emerald and Charged Emerald Block, the texture of which I made myself (_programmer art_)
+And also Charged Emeralds that look like normal Emerald and Charged Emerald Block, the texture of which I made myself (✨ _programmer art_ ✨)

 ## Contacts
 Contact me in Discord: DinnerChief#6379